woitaszek/autorename/README.md

 * Skips files that start with prefixes that look like dates and words, such as `2020-01-01 My Picture.jpg` or `2020-01-XX My Picture.jpg` so that if you did name any files to get them "close enough", they won't get renamed.

+* Deletes all those pesky `.DS_Store` files that macOS likes to create.

 ## Usage